Fixed versus adjustable rate loans

 Your first few years of payments on a fixed-rate loan are applied mostly toward interest.
 The amount applied to principal goes up slowly every month.

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People choose these types of loans because interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
-Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 for details.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans when interest rates are low and they want to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 to learn more.

-ARMs most often have the lowest rates toward the beginning.
-They guarantee the lower rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
+ARMs most often feature their lowest, most attractive rates at the beginning.
+They provide the lower interest rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
 For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
 These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are best for people who expect to move within three or five years.
-These types of adjustable rate programs benefit people who plan to move before the loan adjusts.
+Loans like this are often best for people who expect to move in three or five years.
+These types of ARMs are best for people who plan to move before the initial lock expires.

-Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to stay in the house for any longer than this initial low-rate period.
-ARMs can be risky when property values go down and borrowers are unable to sell or refinance.
+Most borrowers who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan on remaining in the house for any longer than this initial low-rate period.
+ARMs are risky when property values go down and borrowers are unable to sell or refinance their loan.